trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 ### Step 0: Download GIMP 2.10 (other programs are available)

-You can make little planets in most graphical programs, including Adobe Photoshop.
+You can overlay nadirs on 360 photos in most graphical programs, including Adobe Photoshop.

 In this example I'll us GIMP because it's completely free and easy to use.